camillevalat/Abcd5-website/README.md

 # 🍀 Get Ready 🍀

 **Writers!
 Directors!
 Producers!** Are you ready to embark on a journey to find out all the tips and tricks on how to make a great movie?
 Our pursuit resembles crafting a ‘cheat sheet’ —a thorough manual— that aims to unravel the necessary elements to create a _truly exceptional_ film that will leave its marks on viewers.
-Throughout this expedition, you will get a taste of a variety of factors which impact a movie's IMDB rating.
+Throughout this expedition, you will get a taste of a variety of factors which impact a movie's success.
 Whether it’s the release date or the languages the movie was translated to, we didn’t leave a single stone unturned!
 Shall we get started?

 <p align="center">